 How Condensing Furnaces Work

-A condensing furnace is a style of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This decreases the extent of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
-It also demands less natural gas to generate the same volume of heat in comparison to other types of furnaces.
+A condensing furnace is a kind of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This reduces the extent of energy wasted, increases energy efficiency and lowers carbon-monoxide emissions.
+It also demands less natural gas to generate the same rate of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Usually, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the unit may not last as long.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Usually, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, it may have a significantly shorter life span.

-Usually, condensing furnaces are more expensive than non-condensing furnaces.
-This is due to their increased efficiency and the extra features necessary to capture any wasted heat from its exhaust gases.
-However, the added energy savings can often offset the cost of purchase.
-So in the long run, it may be worth investing in a condensing furnace.
+Generally, condensing furnaces are more expensive than non-condensing furnaces.
+This is partially for their increased efficiency and the extra hardware required to capture any wasted heat from its exhaust gases.
+However, the bonus energy savings can help cover the price of purchase.
+So ultimately, it may be worth investing in a condensing furnace.

 Guide to Variable-Speed Furnaces